openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 Custom geometries
 """""""""""""""""

-When you are looking for a more specific AOI, the Module AOI selector has the following options:
+When you are looking for a more specific AOI, the module AOI selector has the following options:

 - Vector file
 - Drawn shape